Office of Educational Opportunity & Enrichment Services (OEOES)

 First-Year Aggie Connections (FYAC) groups first-year students (freshmen and transfers, including international students) into 25-person “Connections” based on a shared purpose, interest, or theme.
 Connections meet regularly for one academic quarter and are led by staff or faculty facilitators who engage students in discussions surrounding crucial topics related to transitioning to life at UC Davis.
 The First-Year Aggie Connections program aims to foster opportunities that will empower students as they navigate their first-year at UC Davis.

 Guardian Scholars Program (GSP)

-The mission of the Guardian Scholars Program (GSP), 530-752-1211, is to empower foster youth at UC Davis to reach their potential by providing a community network that supports their academic progress and personal growth.
+The mission of the Guardian Scholars Program (GSP), 530-752-1211, is to empower foster and former foster youth at UC Davis to reach their potential by providing a community network that supports their academic progress and personal growth.
 For complete information, see Guardian Scholars Program (GSP).